rjmoggach/python-dirtt-templates/README.md

 # python-dirtt-templates

-My repository of XML templates for python-dirtt
+My repository of XML templates for python-dirtt.